ffflorian/publish-flat/README.md

 # publish-flat [![Build Status](https://action-badges.now.sh/ffflorian/publish-flat)](https://github.com/ffflorian/publish-flat/actions/) [![npm version](https://img.shields.io/npm/v/publish-flat.svg?style=flat)](https://www.npmjs.com/package/publish-flat) [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=ffflorian/publish-flat)](https://dependabot.com)

 Publish your project flattened.
+No more `require('dependency/dist/Options')`.

 ## Description

 Here is what it does:

-1. Re-build your project
+1. Re-builds your project
-2. Copy your dist files into a temporary directory
+2. Copies your dist files together with the other release files into a temporary directory
+3. Aligns your `package.json` to work with the flattened structure
-3. Publish your project from the temporary directory
+4. Publishes your project from the temporary directory (optional)

 ## Installation